Leading Together 2019 Conference - Climate Impact & Vulnerabilities

 Tuesday, April 30 — 10:30 a.m. - 11:45 a.m.

 Place-based funders tackle a range of geographic, social and political challenges.
 This session provides a case study of how two Foundations in seemingly polar environments are gaining ground.
-From Redding, California to Miami, Florida we will explore: How are private sector, nonprofit organizations and government collaborating to address risks to the economy and our most vulnerable communities?
+From Redding, California to Miami, Florida we explored: How are private sector, nonprofit organizations and government collaborating to address risks to the economy and our most vulnerable communities?
 What is the role of the philanthropic sector to support an investment in the human and physical infrastructure needed to protect our future?

 Tuesday, April 30 — 3:15 p.m. - 4:15 p.m.